djndl1/CSNotes/cpp/cpp_oop.md

 An example of an inheritance hierarchy with virtual base classes is the iostreams hierarchy of the standard library: `std::istream` and `std::ostream` are derived from `std::ios` using virtual inheritance. `std::iostream` is derived from both `std::istream` and `std::ostream`, so every instance of `std::iostream` contains a `std::ostream` subobject, a `std::istream` subobject, and just one `std::ios` subobject (and, consequently, one `std::ios_base`).

 Virtual derivation is, in contrast to virtual functions, a pure compile-time issue.
 Virtual inheritance merely defines how the compiler defines a class’s data organization and construction process.

+## Run-time type identification

+C++ offers run-time type identification through the dynamic cast and typeid operators.

+The `dynamic_cast<>` operator is used to convert a base class pointer or reference to, respectively, a derived class pointer or reference.
+A dynamic cast’s actions are determined run-time; it can only be used if the base class declares at least one virtual member function.
+The cast fails and returns 0 (if a dynamic cast of a pointer was requested) or throws a `std::bad_cast` exception (if a dynamic cast of a reference was requested).

+We could determine the actual class of an object a pointer points to by performing a series of checks to find the derived class to which a base class pointer points.

+A dynamic cast is a cast, and casts should be avoided whenever possible.
+When using dynamic casts in your own code always properly document why the dynamic cast was appropriately used and was not avoided.

+As with the dynamic_cast operator, typeid is usually applied to references to base class objects that refer to derived class objects.
+Typeid should only be used with base classes offering virtual members.
+The typeid operator returns an object of type `type_info`.
+The typeid operator can be used to determine the name of the actual type of expressions, not just of class type objects.